 This is where demand validation comes into play.
 Demand validation is the process of making sure that other people are willing to part with their hard-earned money to buy what you’re selling.

-The reason you need to validate that there’s demand for your product is because you’re starting out with a guess, not an actual product.
+The reason you need to validate that there’s a demand for your product is because you’re starting out with a guess, not an actual product.
 You’re guessing that your product is something people want.
 You’re guessing that people want to pay you for your product.
 You’re guessing that you can grow your business into something profitable.

 Because your idea is nothing more than a series of guesses, you need to take the time to change those guesses into facts.
 Once you know the facts, you can refine your idea and change it from a mediocre concept into an idea for a viable, successful business.